When Does $7,500 a Month for Marketing Make Sense?

 It should not be.

 At that level, the question is not whether marketing sounds useful.
-The question is whether the business has the economics, capacity, and need to make the handoff worth it.
+The question is whether the organization has the pressure, budget, and leadership drag to make senior monthly ownership worth it.

 Marketing cannot fix everything.

-The business needs a real offer, decent operations, the ability to answer leads, and enough capacity to handle more demand.
+The organization needs a real offer, decent operations, enough budget, and the ability to act on better demand.

 Done reading?
 Let us handle the marketing.